allenmathew/writeup/avactf-2020/README.md

 ### Random
 This challenge took me 3 days to figure out that I was wrong all along.
 The API was simple, there was a `/random` endpoint.
 You claimed a flag if you guessed the next random number ranging from 0 to 1000.
 The API was in python so I figured that the implementation was a **"Mersenne Twister"** and that the challenge was to guess the state of the random object so that we can predict the next.
-Boy was I wrong!
+From there on it was a downward spiral.
+It took me a few days to realize why what I was trying to do would not work.

-First off, I had been overcomplicating this.
+I had been overcomplicating this.
 But in the end I learnt about "Mersenne Twister", internal random state.
 I spoke to Steve about the challenge to ask him if I was going down a rabbit hole.
-He said I was overcomplicating it. :) tru dat!
+He said I was overcomplicating it. tru dat!

-Once I was able to wind back, I thought in terms of, what are the chances of two random number generators generating the same number between 0 and 1000.
+Once I was able to wind back, I thought in terms of, what are the chances of two random number generators generating the same number between 0 and 1000?
 So if I tried enought number of times I was bound to get a collision.
 So then I came up with this.

 ![random](./img/random.png)

 ## Wrapup
-In the end I was able to claim most of the flags.
-The CTF also showed me areas where I needed to strengthen my understanding on.
+This CTF showed me areas where I needed to deepen my understanding.
+Speaking to other contestants about approaches they used showed me blindspots and biases I had when I approached problems.
+Overall it was a learning experience!

 The flags I wasn't able to claim were
 - **Crypto 5**
 - **System 8**
 - **Employees 3**

 Parting thoughts.
-Reading the write-up can make it seem like I was claiming flags like pacman.
+Reading the write-up can make it seem like I was claiming flags like pacman gobbling dots.
 But nothing can be further from the truth.
-I was able to get from 0 to 12000 points in 3days, but 12000 to 14500 took me 10 days.
-While I had fun in the event, it more importantly, served as a grim reminder to sheer size of the attack surface for our applications.
+To offer some context in terms of time, I was able to get from 0 to 12000 points in 3days, but 12000 to 14500 took me ~8 days.
+While I had fun in the event, it more importantly, served as a grim reminder to sheer area of the attack surface our applications are exposed to.
+Events like this remind us of the dangers of treating application security as an afterthought.